alexandrainst/danlp/README.md

 ## Get started

 To get started using DaNLP in your python project simply install the pip package.
-However installing the pip package will not install all NLP libraries.
-If you want to try out the models in DaNLP you can use the Docker images that has all the NLP libraries installed.
+However installing the pip package will not install all NLP libraries because we want you to have the freedom to limit the dependency on what you use.

 ### Install with pip

 To get started using DaNLP simply install the project with pip:

 ```bash
 pip install danlp
 ```

-Note that the installation of DaNLP does not install other NLP libraries such as Gensim, Spacy or Flair.
+Note that the installation of DaNLP does not install other NLP libraries such as Gensim, Spacy, Flair or Transformers.
 This allows the installation to be as minimal as possible and let the user choose to e.g. load word embeddings with either spaCy, flair or Gensim.
 Therefore, depending on the function you need to use, you should install one or several of the following: `pip install flair`, `pip install spacy ` or/and `pip install gensim `.
+You can check the `requirements.txt` file to see what version the packages has been tested with.

 ### Install from source